nagordon/blog/themes/pelican-bootstrap3/README.md

 - enable the plugin, and the theme will add a search box on the right side of the menu
 - Add `'search'` to the `DIRECT_TEMPLATES` in your `pelicanconf.py`.
 E.g. `DIRECT_TEMPLATES = ('index', 'categories', 'authors', 'archives', 'search').
+By default, the Tipue search page is configured at "/search.html", but you can override that with the `SEARCH_URL` setting, which comes in handy if you have fancy rewrite rules in your Apache or Nginx configuration.

 ### Footer

 The footer will display a copyright message using the AUTHOR variable and the year of the latest post.
 If a content license mark is enabled (see above), that will be shown as well.

+### Sidebar Images

+Include a series of images in the sidebar.

+SIDEBAR_IMAGES = ["/path/to/image1.png", "/path/to/image2.png"]

 ## Live example